x27/openscanner/README.md

 ### FAQ

-- How does custom firmware affect the official paid options (DMR, NXDN, Provoice, Waterfall)?
+- **How does custom firmware affect the official paid options (DMR, NXDN, Provoice, Waterfall)?**
   - It doesn't have any effect.

-- Does the firmware search for encryption keys?
+- **Does the firmware search for encryption keys?**
   - No, it's not legal

-- Is it possible to go back to the official firmware?
+- **Is it possible to go back to the official firmware?**
   - Yes.
-See the information in the modification description for each scanner, under **Revert to official firmware**
+See the information in the modification description for each scanner, under **Revert to Official Firmware**

-- How do I know the version of the custom firmware on the scanner?
+- **How do I know the version of the custom firmware on the scanner?**
   - This is indicated on the scanner's second boot screen.

-- Why is the version in the About menu not changing?
+- **Why is the version in the About menu not changing?**
   - The firmware is based on the official version, it does not change the official version number.
 In fact, it is a mod that has its own version.

-- How do I write to you in a private message on Telegram.
+- **How do I write to you in a private message on Telegram.**
   - If you can find my Telegram account, I'll be happy to answer your questions there.
 Otherwise, my e-mail address is at the bottom of the page.

-- How much free space in the firmware?
-And how much is total?
+- **How much free space in the firmware?
+And how much is total?**
   - There is about 300KB of free space in the BCD436HP scanner.
 At the moment the mod code takes up about 40KB.
 The total space is 2MB.

-- If I want a specific feature in the scanner, how do I tell you about it.
+- **If I want a specific feature in the scanner, how do I tell you about it.**
   - Add it [here](https://github.com/x27/CFT/issues), I will consider your request, if it is useful enough (from my point of view) then maybe I will add it someday.

-- Will there be a custom firmware release for the BCD996p2/BCD325P2?
+- **Will there be a custom firmware release for the BCD996p2/BCD325P2?
 Whistler TRX?
 AOR DV?
+Tetra?
+D-Star?**
   - After I win the lottery 1 million dollars (I don't play lotteries).

 ### Links